The Psycho Legacy: Release

 The documentary premiered at the 2010 Screamfest Horror Film Festival on October 16, 2010, followed by a Q&A with Mick Garris, Cynthia Garris and Katt Shea.
-The documentary saw DVD release on October 19 by Shout!
-Factory.
-Special features include a rare 41 minute panel discussion with Anthony Perkins, Extended Interviews, Deleted Scenes, "Remembering Psycho II" featurette, "Shooting Psycho II" featurette, "The Bates Motel tour" featurette, "Catching up with Mother" featurette, "Psycho Reunion Panel", "Psycho on the Web", "Hyaena Gallery Presents: Serial Killer Inspired Art and Norman Bates in Print" featurette.
-The documentary is also being released on DVD and Blu-ray Disc in France on October 18, 2011.
-It was also released on Blu-ray Disc in Germany on February 14, 2012.
-Releases in other countries is yet to be decided.
+The documentary was released on DVD in the U.S. by Shout!
+Factory on October 19.
+Special features include a rare 41 minute panel discussion with Anthony Perkins, extended interviews, deleted scenes and multiple featurettes.
+The documentary was released on DVD and Blu-ray in France on October 18, 2011, and on Blu-ray in Germany on February 14, 2012.